rcbops/osp-deploy/README.md

 * Move settings to a better template/config structure that can be extracted out for a seperate configuration repo per environment
 * Move to specifiying template directory to avoid having to use config file naming in the deploy_overcloud template.
 * Add configuration capture script for capturing working config and making a config repo that can then be deployed.
-* Add simple RHEL Kickstart ISO/USB for getting director on-line
+* Add support for multiple versions outside of OSP 13
 * Cleanup